 Subversion's working copy library, libsvn_wc, is directly responsible for managing the data in the working copies.
-To accomplish this, the library stores administrative information about the working copy within a special subdirectory.
-This subdirectory, named .svn, is present in each working copy and contains various other files and directories that record state and provide a private workspace for administrative action.
+To accomplish this, the library stores administrative information about each working copy directory within a special subdirectory.
+This subdirectory, named .svn, is present in each working copy directory and contains various other files and directories that record state and provide a private workspace for administrative action.
 For those familiar with CVS, this .svn subdirectory is similar in purpose to the CVS administrative directories found in CVS working copies.
+For more information about the .svn administrative area, see the section called "Inside the Working Copy Administration Area" later in this chapter.